-A member may only exhibit projects at the Clark County that he or she has enrolled in on their 4-H enrollment form and are printed on the fair registration form.
+A member may only exhibit projects at the Clark County that he or she has enrolled in through 4-H Online.

 Therefore it is very important to make sure that you enroll in projects that you want to exhibit at the county fair.
 You can add projects on-line until April 1.